 Methods and Material

 The study employs a descriptive research design, aiming to gather information on the current state of phenomena to depict concerning variables or conditions in a given situation.
-The choice of research design is guided by the shape of the problem, the desired end result, and the questions raised during the investigation.
-Research design is a set of guidelines and instructions to address the research problem.
+The choice of research design was guided by the shape of the problem, the desired end result, and the questions raised during the investigation.
+Research design was a set of guidelines and instructions to address the research problem.
 It is the structure that researchers use to ensure that their studies are organized, well-structured, and capable of addressing the research problem effectively (Sileyew, 2019).
 The population for this study comprised approximately 750 well-known and popular street food vendors located in Volta region of Ghana.
-Notably, there is currently no existing record documenting these specific food vendors within the region.
+Notably, there was currently no existing record documenting these specific food vendors within the region.
 However, the region maintains records of other food establishments such as canteens, restaurants, and hotels.
 A multistage random sampling technique was used to categorize street food vendors based on their locations within the region.
 Two stratums were identified, thus the Urban towns and rural towns.
-At the first stage, Krejcie and Morgan (1970) sample size table was used to obtain 254 participants.
-This is based on the population.
+At the first stage, Krejcie and Morgan (1970) sample size table was used to obtain 254 participants..
 The second stage was based on the number identified population in each stratum.
 The third and final stage is, a simple random sampling was used in selecting the food vendors to respond to researcher assisted questionnaire.
 This was done by writing numbers on pieces of papers from 1 to 117 for those rural town and 1 to 137 for those in the urban towns.
 This method made it easier for any food vendor to be selected at random.
-The study adapted a structured type of questionnaire from Verma and Mishra, (2022) which offered assurance of validity and reliability of the questions asked.
-The questionnaires were used because the study objectives and the nature of the research problem aligned the items.
-Three data collectors were recruited and provided with instructions regarding the objectives of the study, the proper administration of the adapted questionnaires, and the content of the questionnaire components.
-The questionnaire includes closed-ended questions using ‘yes’ or ‘no’ response.
+The study adapted a structured type of questionnaire from Verma and Mishra (2022) which offered assurance of validity and reliability of the questions asked.
+The questionnaires were used because the study objectives and the nature of the research problem aligned with the items.
+Three data collectors were recruited and provided with instructions on the study objectives , proper administration, and questionnaire component content.
+The questionnaire included closed-ended questions using ‘yes’ or ‘no’ response.
 In addition, there were items on participants’ demographic information.
-The study also made use of an observational checklist to observe the environment within which the street food vendors operate.
-The analysis of quantitative data was done with the statistical analysis tool SPSS to compute frequencies and percentages to summarize the data.
-Inferential statistics (chi-square tests) conducted to identify relationships and differences among variables.
+The study also made use of an observational checklist to observe the environment within which the street food vendors operated.
+Quantitative data were analyzed using SPSS.
+Frequencies and percentages were computed to summarize the data.
+Chi-square tests were conducted to identify relationships and differences among variables.

 Ethical Considerations